AbhiK24/abhik24.github.io/_posts/2017-06-12-Biology-meets-theory-and-math.md

 ---
 layout: post
-title: " Biology meets theory and math "
+title: " Biology Meets Theory and Math "
-date: 2017-05-23
+date: 2017-06-12
 ---

 I believe that mathematics (including computer science and statitics) are very important for understanding biological systems.
 The complexity of biological systems is extraordinary and researching into the fundamental laws in such a complex field is a very difficult task.
 Through my experience in data science I have a firm belief that mathematics is a basic tool of understanding a system or its behaviour under various circumstances.
 If we consider the living organism as a complex system (or a living machine) we can leverage many methods and tools developed in mathematics and allied sciences to understand it through various ways.